Day 1 Arrive El Calafate | Private Transfer to El Chalten

 - 1 Breakfast, 1 Lunch, 1 Dinner

 Look out for Andean condors as you begin a relaxed hike along the shores of Lake Nordenskjold this morning.
-Your path follows the Paso Los Cuernos trail under the Paine Massif west towards the Refugio Los Cuernos.
-Your day is spent hiking between the turquoise lake to the south and the imposing mountains and vertical rock walls to the north and below the Cuernos (horns) of black slate that sit atop the gray granite of the massif.
-As you near the refugio, pass the entrance to Bader Valley (a paradise for climbers and one of the more hidden corners in the park), and finally cross a wooden footbridge over a little stream near the Refugio Los Cuernos, where you will settle in for the evening.
-The Refugio sits at the base of Cuernos del Paine (2,600m/8528ft) in a zone protected by the wind and close to a stream.
-The refugio provides clean dormitory style accommodations where you can swap stories with travelers from around the world.
+Your path follows the Paso Los Cuernos trail under the Paine Massif, and your day is spent hiking between the turquoise lake to the south and the imposing mountains and vertical rock walls to the north and below the Cuernos (horns) of black slate that sit atop the gray granite of the massif.
+Pass the entrance to Bader Valley (a paradise for climbers and one of the more hidden corners in the park), and finally cross a wooden footbridge over a little stream near the Refugio Los Cuernos at the base of Cuernos del Paine (2,600m/8528ft) in a zone protected by the wind and close to a stream.
+The refugio provides clean dormitory style accommodations and deluxe camping facilities where you can swap stories with travelers from around the world.
+Alternatively, the trek ends at the nearby Domo El Frances with an amazing view of Nordenskjold Lake.
+Accommodations this evening are based on availability in dormitories or deluxe camping at Los Cuernos or Domo El Frances.

 Distance: 7.5 miles (12 km)